In Hyper-V, there are two different generations of virtual machines: Generation 1 and Generation 2 virtual machines.

 Give the new Virtual Switch a name.
 I named mine “Bridged”.

-By default, there is only a “Standard Network Adapter” installed on the Virtual Machine, but for PXE functionality you are required to add a Legacy Network Adapter.
+By default, there is only a “Standard Network Adapter” installed on the Virtual Machine, but for PXE functionality it requires you to add a Legacy Network Adapter.

 Go to the Legacy Network Adapter that you just added and specify that it should use the Virtual Switch that you just created.